NexWeb/badBots/README.md

 # Bad Bots
- List of know IPs that are looking for vulnerabilities.
-These IP addresses are know to be scanning for server vulnerabilities.
-Even if they don't find any, they are wasting server resources.
+List of IPs that are known to be making requests looking for server vulnerabilities.
+Even if they don't find any vulnerabilities, they are wasting server resources.

-An example you may see in your server logs is "/ogShow.aspx?name=ogFoot&line=0&from=oGateeu"
+An example, you may see in your server logs is "/ogShow.aspx?name=ogFoot&line=0&from=oGateeu"

 124.90.52.254
 124.235.138.119